Admission and Financial Aid

 It is the student’s responsibility to update Bentley University of address changes.

 Each semester, all students are required to agree to the “Terms and Conditions of Payment Obligation” form prior to registering for classes through MyBentley.

 If the balance is not resolved by the due date, a financial hold will be placed on the account.
 This financial hold will prevent students from registering for classes, changing their course schedule, participating in Commencement and from obtaining diplomas and/or transcripts.
 If applicable, the student may also be required to move out of housing.

-Also, accounts with unresolved balances are subject to late payment fees of $100.00 each.
+Accounts with unresolved balances are also subject to late payment fees of $100.00 each.

 If the balance remains unpaid the account will be assigned to the Bentley University Collection Department.
 If an acceptable payment arrangement cannot be reached, the account will be assigned to a collection agency.
 There are several consequences that accompany that action: